ojoaofernandes/labs/redux/README.md

 ### Single source of truth

 The state of the whole application is stored in an object tree within a single store.
 This makes it easier to debug or inspect the application.
-Also, it minimizes the complexity to implement functionalities which has been tradicionally difficult, such as undo/redo.
+Also, it minimizes the complexity to implement functionalities which have been traditionally difficult, such as undo/redo.

 ### State is read-only